Allanware/allanware.github.io/content/music/index.md

 ## Symphony
 - Tchaikovsky: Symphony No. 6 in B minor
 - Shostakovich: Symphony No. 5 in D minor
+- Brahms: Symphony No. 1 in C minor
 - Brahms: Symphony No. 3 in F Major
 - Brahms: Symphony No. 4 in E minor
 - Berlioz: Symphonie Fantastique